GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models: Experiments

 \subsection{Main Result}

-The main experimental results are presented in Table \ref{tab:main}.
-To compare the performance of the MLLMs on fundamental geometric perception \our\ and high-level multimodal semantic tasks, we also report OpenCompass results \citep{opencompass}, visualized in Figure \ref{fig:performance}.
+The main results are presented in Table \ref{tab:main}.
+To compare the performance of the MLLMs on fundamental geometric perception and high-level multimodal semantic tasks, we additionally include generalized evaluation results reported by the OpenCompass leaderboard \citep{opencompass}.
+This correlation is visually summarized in Figure \ref{fig:performance}.
 Our analysis reveals the following key observations: